Globalfcx/xFUND/README.md

 #2.
 Download Node.js.

 #3.
-Install dependencies (only the first time)
+Install dependencies (only the first time):
 npm install

 #4.
-Run the local server at localhost:8080
+Run the local server at localhost:8080:
 npm run dev

 #5.
-Build for production in the dist/ directory
+Build for production in the dist/ directory:
 npm run build